Colin Jeavons: Career

-In the 1980s, he was involved with two dramatisations of Sherlock Holmes stories.
+In the 1980s, Jeavons was involved with two dramatisations of Sherlock Holmes stories.
 He played "with chilling authority" in the words of writer David Stuart Davies, Professor Moriarty in The Baker Street Boys (1982), and "with great panache" Inspector Lestrade in the Granada Television series The Adventures of Sherlock Holmes (featuring Jeremy Brett as Holmes).
 Producer Michael Cox of the Granada Television series stated frankly that they were given the best Lestrade of his generation.
 In the 1981 TV production of The Hitchhiker's Guide to the Galaxy, he portrayed Max Quordlepleen, an entertainer who hosts at Milliways, the Restaurant at the End of the Universe.

 Jeavons was Briggs, the lawyer who halts the marriage between Jane and Rochester, in a BBC version of Jane Eyre (1983).
 In 1984, he played the existentialist philosopher Søren Kierkegaard in the "Prometheus Unbound" episode of Don Cupitt's Sea of Faith for BBC.
 The following year he played Adolf Hitler in Hitler's SS: Portrait in Evil.
 He played the solicitor Vholes in another BBC adaptation of Bleak House in 1985.
 In 1986 he was seen in Paradise Postponed.

 Jeavons featured in the 1990 television drama House of Cards by Michael Dobbs, as Tim Stamper, Tory Whip and ally of Ian Richardson's Francis Urquhart.
-The character returned - promoted initially to Chief Whip, then to Party Chairman - in the 1993 sequel, To Play the King.
+The character returned – promoted initially to Chief Whip, then to Party Chairman – in the 1993 sequel, To Play the King.
 Jeavons played Del Boy's lawyer, Solly Atwell, in Only Fools And Horses.
 He also played the role of Genrikh Yagoda in the 1992 television film Stalin.

 Jeavons also appeared in many films over the years, often as priests or vicars.
-These included roles in The Devil's Daffodil (1961), Frankenstein Created Woman (1967), The Other People (1968), The Oblong Box (1969), The Games (1970), Bartleby (1970), Diagnosis: Murder (1975), Schizo (1976), The Island (1980), The French Lieutenant's Woman (1981), Absolute Beginners (1986) and Secret Friends (1991).
+These included roles in The Devil's Daffodil (1961), Frankenstein Created Woman (1967), Sleep Is Lovely (1968), The Oblong Box (1969), The Games (1970), Bartleby (1970), Diagnosis: Murder (1975), Schizo (1976), The Island (1980), The French Lieutenant's Woman (1981), Absolute Beginners (1986) and Secret Friends (1991).
 Jeavons retired from acting in 1993; his final role was a reprise of Tim Stamper in To Play the King.

 Personal life

 Jeavons' elder son Barney managed the British rock band Reuben, and in 2007 Jeavons emerged from retirement, heavily bearded, to appear as the enigmatic General in Reuben's Rock video "Blood, Bunny, Larkhall".
 In a behind-the-scenes short, Jeavons explained briefly some of the highlights of his acting career.
-Barney Jeavons is the former Arts Centre Director of the West End Centre in Aldershot.